 Partnered with Steve Jackson, Tin Man Games has brought another Fighting Fantasy title to the digital age with House of Hell.
 For the uninitiated, Fighting Fantasy is a series of interactive "gamebooks" by Steve Jackson and Ian Livingstone which began publication in the early 80's.
 The books each contain their own fantasy adventure, the outcome of which is completely dependent on the reader's choices.

 Staying true to the 1980's aesthetic of the original printed works, Tin Man's adaptation of House of Hell has the option to turn off its various visual enhancements to "make the gamebook look like it came off the printing press in the 80s."
-Many players will want to keep them on though – the visual overlays and colored illustrations add a new dimension to the experience, and are wonderfully executed.

 Have you seen Firefly?
 I have.
 I love that show.
 Whedon's "used future" conceptions are second only to the Star Wars universe.
 In this world, the two dominant language cultures are Chinese and English, space ships can be cheap junkers like someone's first Honda is today, and crime bosses can toss around amazing, full-color, flexible displays like they're nothing.
 This is the future I want.
 To be very clear, PaperTab, while a great-looking concept, is not going to be taking us there.